Corporate Governance overview

 - Nomination and Compensation Committee

 To ensure the Board of Directors is efficient, its highly qualified members take individual responsibility and overall accountability for all decisions made by the Board.
-The composition of the Board of Directors is balanced and complies with all applicable shareholder requirements.
-The Directors have significant experience in mining, energy and finance, equipping them to offer valuable strategic leadership and support the company in solving any issues.
+The composition of the Board of Directors is balanced and complies with all applicable requirements from the shareholders and best international practices.
+The directors’ experience in mining, energy and finance contributes to quality strategic management and helps address the challenges faced by the company.

-The Nomination and Compensation Committee oversees the selection and nomination of new Board members and ensures the Board remains well balanced with Directors whose competences complement the company’s strategic objectives.
+The Nomination and Compensation Committee oversees the selection and nomination of new Board members and ensures that it is well balanced and that the competences of Directors will support the achievement of the company’s strategic objectives.

-Candidates for the Board are directors with knowledge of the mining sector or the energy industries; they should also be highly proficient in finance, investment and risk management.
+Candidates for the Board are Directors who have knowledge of the coal-mining sector, the electric power and the heat generation industries; they should also be highly proficient in finance, investment and risk management.

 The criteria that Independent Directors must satisfy are defined in SUEK’s Corporate Governance Code and comply with the Corporate Governance Code recommended by the Bank of Russia.
 Board members are elected for the period up until the next Annual General Meeting, with the possibility of re-election.
 The Nomination and Compensation Committee evaluates the compliance of prospective Board members with the independence criteria.